thcolin/galerie-gaia/src/pages/artists/bram-van-velde.md

   Exhibitions:

-  * 1962-1964: Retrospective exhibition in Knoedler Gallery (New York), Gallery Krugier (Geneva) and Walker Art Center (Minneapolis)
+  * 1962-1964: Retrospective exhibition in Knoedler Gallery (New York),Gallery Krugier (Geneva) and Walker Art Center (Minneapolis)
   * 1970-1971: Retrospective exhibition in the national museum of modern art (Paris)
   * 1973-1974: Maeght foundation
   * 1984: "Oeuvre lithographié 1979-1981", Practice of prints in the history and arts museum (Geneva)